Labdanum Spirals - Raw Resin (Cistus Creticus) from Crete - .5 oz

-The real deal.... sweet, sexy, leathery, balsamic, woody and dark - one of my very favorite incense basics.
-Blends with almost everything.
+The real deal.... sweet, sexy, leathery, balsamic, woody, and dark - one of my very favorite incense basics.

-These spirals of pure Labdanum resin from Crete are crafted in the traditonal way, rolled by hand here at Mermade and shaped into a snake-like spiral.
-They are about the size of a silver dollar and dusted aloeswood powder .
+These spirals of pure Labdanum resin from Crete are crafted in the traditional way, rolled by hand here at Mermade and shaped into a snake-like spiral.
+They are about the size of a silver dollar and dusted fine Agarwood powder.
 These spirals make it easy to use, just pinch a bit off the end and place it on the heater.

 They are a labor of love and a beautiful way to enjoy this wonderful resin.